Arhamakhtar22/ForbesGlobalCompanies-QuickSight/README.md

 1) KPI Cards
 <img width="945" alt="Screenshot 2024-12-07 at 7 52 39 PM" src="https://github.com/user-attachments/assets/b567b587-fb0c-4430-af1d-663a7c39d985">

-Metrics:
+Metrics: <br />
-Market Value: Displays the total market value of companies within the selected industry.
+Market Value: Displays the total market value of companies within the selected industry. <br />
-Total Sales: Shows the aggregated sales of companies within the selected industry.
+Total Sales: Shows the aggregated sales of companies within the selected industry. <br />
-Profit Margin: Reflects the average profit margin across all companies in the selected industry.
+Profit Margin: Reflects the average profit margin across all companies in the selected industry. <br />

-Industry Filter: A filter on the Industry field dynamically updates the KPI values when a user selects an industry.
+Industry Filter: A filter on the Industry field dynamically updates the KPI values when a user selects an industry. <br />
 The Profit Margin KPI Card is used by making a calcualted field using Profit / Sales * 100

 Why I Used It: <br />